SDK. Shared library.

 Returns the same JSON response as /user/locations.

-User is responsible for free()ing the string.
+The caller is responsible for freeing the returned string.

-int afwrt_protect_ip_addr(const char *ip_addr, const char *country);
+int afwrt_protect_ip_addr(const char *ip_addr, const char *location);

-ip_addr - IP address to protect
+• ip_addr - IP address to protect;

 Does not work with wireguard (see Wireguard traffic routing)